Stress is the most underestimated and misunderstood component of learning.

 But why don't most courses include some kind of professional or personal challenge?

-This is because learning programs draw their inspiration from the work of teachers in the classroom.
+Because learning programs draw their inspiration from the work teachers do in the classroom.

-A little-known fact is that children learn differently from teenagers and adults.
+A little known fact is that children learn differently from teenagers or adults.

 Take, for example, the differences between the behavior of a soccer coach and a teacher.

-This works for a teenager or adult and both the coach and the athlete will see success after a while: Young people are able to understand the coach’s intention, but they are also able to take statements like “You’re not good enough” at face value.
+This works with a teenager or adult and both the coach and the athlete will see success after a while: Teenagers are able to understand the coach's intent, but they are also able to take statements like "You're not good enough" at face value.

 A young mind cannot abstract in this way.